 We must not confuse cultural and linguistic bridges of communication in seeking to transcend diverse worldviews.
 Even Paul proclaimed to the people of Athens that he was there to introduce the God represented by their temple to an unknown god.
 Whatever the theological concepts related to that unknown god in the minds of the Athenians, it is doubtful that they were consistent with what Paul declared as revealed in Jesus Christ.
 But Paul established a point of identity with their worldview that he might introduce them to the true and living God.

 Jews worship the true and living God and seek to live according to His laws, but do they fully understand the nature and character of God as revealed in Jesus Christ?
 Paul declared in Romans 10:2 that they have a zeal for God but not according to knowledge.
 There is no question that Muslims have a zeal for God, but not according to knowledge of His true nature and character.

 It is an intriguing question as to whether or not Muslims and Christians worship the same God.
 Is there more than one God?
 No, there is only one God, and He can be known only through knowing Jesus Christ.
 How compelling it should be for us to declare to Muslim friends, devout in their faith, as Paul did in Athens, “what you worship as impersonal and unknown I proclaim to you.”
 And we should be confident that when one comes in genuine repentance and faith to Jesus Christ that God is able to reveal Himself in spirit and truth to a new believer.

 There is not two separate divine beings worshipped respectively by Christians and Muslims, but there are very distinct theological concepts of this all-powerful, creator God of the universe.
-There is only one God, regardless what He is called, and He can be known only through Jesus Christ.
+There is only one God, regardless of what He is called, and He can be truly known only through Jesus Christ.